highfrezh/OOP-crud-in-php/README.md

-### have already export the database check the file with name sql then import it to your database then you are good to go
+### have already export the database check the file with name php_crud.sql then import it to your database then you are good to go